 Finally, make sure your student reviews the content of their scholarship essay.
 Since this was a crucial part of the application, and certainly played a substantial role in why they were asked in for an interview, refreshing their memories on what they discussed will prepare them to speak to the content directly.

 While your student may not be able to anticipate every question that may be asked, certain ones are almost guaranteed to come up.

 As your child gets ready to head into the interview, staying relaxed is vital.
-Remind them to take a deep breath, offer a firm handshake, smile, and keep their head held high.
+Remind them to take a deep breath and keep their head held high.
 The committee already thinks they could be worthy of the award, or they wouldn’t have invited them in.
 So, as long as they conduct themselves appropriately and follow the tips above, they have a great shot at being selected.